JakubOliver/factory-creator/docs/source/user_docs/index.md

 ### CLI

-- CLI mode is not upto date with GUI mode.
+- CLI mode is not up to date with GUI mode.
 If not necessary, it is recommended to use GUI mode instead of CLI mode.

 The CLI mode is started with the `--cli` flag.
 In this mode, the input recipe